Iowa City Carpenters Organize Community Repair Event

 “This shows that when people come together, they can achieve great things.
 This is setting a great example for our kids about the importance of unity and helping each other out” said Margarita Baltazar, VP of the Forest View Tenants Association.

-Businesses representatives Rhea Pierce, member of local 2704 in Dyersville, IA; Derek Duehr, member of local 678 in Dubuque, IA; Antonio Govea and Bob Doubek, members of Local 308 in Cedar Rapids, IA; Steve Nienhaus, also from Local 1260; and a handful of other volunteer carpenters spent the weekend helping with repairs.
+Businesses representatives Rhea Pierce, member of local 2704 in Dyersville, IA; Derek Duehr, member of local 678 in Dubuque, IA; Bob Doubek, member of Local 308 in Cedar Rapids, IA; Steve Nienhaus, also from Local 1260; and a handful of other volunteer carpenters spent the weekend helping with repairs.

 Together, they were able to fix ten out of the 20 homes, with a second weekend volunteer event on October 17-18 to complete the remaining homes.
 The residents’ dream to move to their new homes still stands, and they are looking forward to working with the carpenters union in the future development.